Iowa National Guard assists in debris removal

 In Sioux Rapids, the overflowing of the Little Sioux River caused the devastation, damaging many residences and businesses.

-After the rains stopped, residents immediately began gathering debris and flood-damaged property to their curbs.

-Airmen then load it aboard dump trucks so residents can attempt to return to living in their homes.
+Airmen are loading debris brought by residents aboard dump trucks so residents can attempt to return to living in their homes.

-“It’s extremely sad seeing all these peoples’ homes and valuables just destroyed,” said Staff Sgt.
-Seth Stamm, a 185th Air Refueling Wing Power Production specialist, “But helping clean-up is all we can do.”

-Residents are faced with the prospect of cleaning up debris including basement carpet, drywall, furniture, and other household contents.
-The flood damaged debris can present public health concerns.

 The Air Guard’s state mission has units ready to deploy Debris Removal Teams with specialized personnel and tools to assist debris clean-up.